bensivo/mapo/tests/manual-tests.md

     G: I have openned the canvas, then left to the homepage, then went back to the canvsa
     W: I select some nodes and copy
     T: I only see 1 copy notification, not several

+Overlapping nodes / edges:
+    G: I have 2 nodes, with an edge between them.
+One is bigger than the other
+    W: I make the nodes overalp
+    T: the app doesn't break

+Occluded nodes / edges:
+    G: I have 2 nodes, with an edge between them.
+One is bigger than the other
+    W: I make the nodes overlap, so that one completely covers the other
+    T: the app doesn't break
 ```